awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

 + Determine your price per unit, if you are using instance weighting\.
 To calculate the price per unit, divide the price per instance hour by the number of units \(or weight\) that this instance represents\. \(If you are not using instance weighting, the default price per unit is the price per instance hour\.\)

 + Review the possible options for your Spot Fleet request\.
-For more information, see the [request\-spot\-fleet](http://docs.aws.amazon.com/cli/latest/reference/ec2/request-spot-fleet.html) command in the *AWS Command Line Interface Reference*\.
+For more information, see the [request\-spot\-fleet](http://docs.aws.amazon.com/cli/latest/reference/ec2/request-spot-fleet.html) command in the *AWS CLI Command Reference*\.
 For additional examples, see [Spot Fleet Example Configurations](spot-fleet-examples.md)\.

 ## Service\-Linked Role for Spot Fleet Requests<a name="service-linked-roles-spot-fleet-requests"></a>